goofy2k/MIDI-sequencer/README.md

 #### Progress on tasks

 - **Task 5** introduced storage of incoming MIDI messages in inQ.
 Timestamps (in system ticks) are added immediately at receipt.
-Messages are in order of receipt so in order of system time (fckx_sequencer_v4)
+Messages are in order of receipt so in order of system time (fckx_sequencer_v4).
+This task is fired at incoming MIDI events over MQTT.
+-